-- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by Commerce. - (2) The Subject Country in these reviews is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determinations, its full first five-year review determinations, and its expedited second five-year review determinations, the Commission found four Domestic Like Products: (1) Axes, adzes, and hewing tools, other than machetes, with or without handles; (2) bar tools, track tools, and wedges; (3) hammers and sledges, with heads weighing two pounds or more, with or without handles; and (4) picks and mattocks, with or without handles. - (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determinations, its full first five-year review determinations, and its expedited second five-year review determinations, the Commission found four Domestic Industries: (1) Domestic producers of axes, adzes and hewing tools, other than machetes, with or without handles; (2) domestic producers of bar tools, track tools, and wedges; (3) domestic producers of hammers and sledges, with heads weighing two pounds or more, with or without handles; and (4) domestic producers of picks and mattocks, with or without handles.
-The Commission excluded from the Domestic Industries companies that do no more than assemble imported heads with handles purchased from a domestic manufacturer.
-In the original determinations, the Commission also excluded one domestic producer, Madison Mill, from the Domestic Industries under the related parties provision.
-In the first reviews, the Commission did not find that Madison Mill engaged in sufficient productionrelated activity to be considered a domestic producer.
+- (1) Subject Merchandise is the class or kind of merchandise that is within the scope of the five-year reviews, as defined by the Department of Commerce. - (2) The Subject Country in these reviews is China. - (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
+In its original determinations, the Commission defined one Domestic Like Product coextensive with Commerce's scope.
+The Commission did not include C&M tires of 39 inches and higher in the original determinations.

+(4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
+In its original determinations, the Commission defined one Domestic Industry consisting of producers of the Domestic Like Product.

+(5) The Order Date is the date that the antidumping and countervailing duty orders under review became effective.
+In these reviews, the Order Date is September 4, 2008.

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent
+(6) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling